Compost. Revolutionized.

 With your service plan, you may request a complimentary "re-delivery" of finished compost (up to 6 yards) every year you can use in your home gardening and landscaping.
 If you need more, simply pay a low delivery fee.
 Yes—the compost is free with your active service plan.

-Our farm's model is to return to the Earth (rather than to take away).
+Our farm's model is to return to the Earth (rather than to strip away).

 Compost we produce at the compostery will also be applied to crop fields in the West Central Indiana area.

-In 2026, our compostery will also have the capability to produce "compost tea."
-This is a highly nutritious and microbe rich liquid that can be applied to growing plants using our fleet of autonomous drone sprayers.
+In 2026, our compostery will also have the capability to produce compost extract.
+This is a highly nutritious and microbe rich liquid that can be directly applied to growing plants using root injection or autonomous drone sprayers.

 $350 VALUE!